drduh/YubiKey-Guide/README.md

 1. To switch between YubiKeys, unplug the first YubiKey and restart gpg-agent, ssh-agent and pinentry with `pkill "gpg-agent|ssh-agent|pinentry" ; eval $(gpg-agent --daemon --enable-ssh-support)` then insert the other YubiKey and run `gpg-connect-agent updatestartuptty /bye`

-1. To use YubiKey on multiple computers, import the corresponding public keys.
-Confirm see YubiKey is visible with `gpg --card-status`, then trust the imported public keys ultimately with `trust` and `5`. `gpg --list-secret-keys` will show the correct and trusted key.
+1. To use YubiKey on multiple computers, import the corresponding public keys, then confirm YubiKey is visible with `gpg --card-status`.
+Trust the imported public keys ultimately with `trust` and `5`, then `gpg --list-secret-keys` will show the correct and trusted key.

 # Troubleshooting